Shedding Light on Sarcoma

 Advances in Sarcomas: From Basic Science to Clinical Translation

-In May 2017, the AACR hosted a special conference, Advances in Sarcomas: From Basic Science to Clinical Translation, which covered cutting-edge topics on the basic biology of sarcomas and soft-tissue tumors and how these may be translated to the clinic.
+In 2017, the AACR hosted a special conference, Advances in Sarcomas: From Basic Science to Clinical Translation, which covered cutting-edge topics on the basic biology of sarcomas and soft-tissue tumors and how these may be translated to the clinic.
 Recognized experts in the field spoke on the topics of genomics, epigenetics, novel sarcoma models, immunotherapy, sarcoma biology, and targeted therapeutics.
+The AACR is currently planning future conferences on this topic.

 The AACR's mission is to